📘 MERCED COUNTY CEDS 2025–2030

 Franklin–Beachwood

-The county contains two major economic assets:
+The County contains two major economic assets:

-2. Castle Commerce Center — a major logistics and advanced manufacturing hub
+2. Castle Commerce Center

 severe housing affordability mismatch